Noroff-FEU-Assignments/project-exam-2-dahltina/README.md

 ```

 ### User credentials
 As per now you need to be logged in in order to send form data from contact form and enquiry form.

-username: admin <br>
-password: pass1234 <br>
+Please contact me to get user credentials.

 ## Contributing